Professional Tree Pruning in Springfield, MO

 Crown Reduction

 This is a reduction in the height and/or spread of a tree by pruning back the tips of the limbs.
-This procedure is only for soft-wooded trees, since they are the most prone to break in a storm.
-It is best to cut back to a secondary limb with a proper cut.
+This procedure is only for softwood trees, since they are the most prone to breakage during a storm.

 crown_reduction